maxim-uvarov/maxim-uvarov/about.md

 In 2022, a friend of mine showed me Nushell, and later I started the development of [cy](https://github.com/cyber-prophet/cy), a tool for interacting with Cybergraphs.
 I had never written code before, except for analytics purposes, so I became a junior developer on my own.

+In 2024, I moved to South America.
+I can't spend as much time on meditation anymore, as I need to learn Spanish and establish my life in a whole new environment.

 Since 2011, I have always been free to choose tasks for myself, and I have never selected anything that is boring to me.

 Even though I don't have extensive corporate experience (and thus lack experience in working with big data and learning from experienced developers and analysts), I have invested a lot of time in improving my computer efficiency.
 I believe that I have valuable knowledge and insights from real-world practice to share.